-Copepods and Amphipods are microscopic crustaceans that form an essential link in the marine food chain.
-These tiny organisms are a natural part of the plankton food chain in the ocean (there are Freshwater copepods, too).
+Copepods and amphipods are microscopic crustaceans that form an essential link in the marine food chain.
+These tiny organisms are a natural part of the plankton food chain in the ocean (there are freshwater copepods, too).
 They graze on phytoplankton, bacteria, and in some cases, detritus.
 They incorporate the protein and fatty acids from these food sources and concentrate it into a highly nutritious package for consumption by marine animals.

-There are a lot of theories about filtering a 'pod grow tank.
-The natural biological filtration offered up by live rock, or a sand bed that contains nitrifying bacteria, and/or microalgae are excellent.
+There are a lot of theories about filtering a pod grow tank.
+The natural biological filtration offered up by live rock or a sand bed that contains nitrifying bacteria, and/or microalgae are excellent.
 Of the microalgae, Chaetomorpha, Caulerpa, and Halimeda are probably best, but not Ulva, which has little surface area for the mass.
 The downside to Halimeda is that it is calciferous and will require calcium additions.
 A simple airstone with a medium airflow should be enough to keep the water moving in the culture vessel.
 Avoid using a protein skimmer, as it will have a tendency to capture the free-floating copepods/amphipods.

 Culture Surface Area

-Amphipods are both pelagic (free swimming), and benthic (bottom dwelling) bugs, but are primarily bottom dwellers.
+Amphipods are both pelagic (free-swimming), and benthic (bottom-dwelling) bugs, but are primarily bottom dwellers.
 Amphipods have more of a tendency to rise from the bottom of the aquarium and enter the water column at night.
 If there are large quantities of amphipods in a tank, they can easily be seen with a flashlight a few hours after dark.
 Amphipods do best in an aquarium containing large surface areas to graze on, such as old bio balls, live rock, old filter pads, coarse sand, or crushed coral substrates.
 Amphipods/copepods grow very well in an inexpensive UGF with a coarse crushed coral substrate.

-Maintain the salinity of your Copepod/Amphipod system at the level of the target tank you will be depositing them into.
+Maintain the salinity of your copepod/amphipod system at the level of the target tank you will be depositing them into.
 If you are using an in-line refugium with your main tank, you won't have to worry about it.

 Amphipods aren't necessarily predatory but they do prefer meaty foods.
 They are omnivorous but tilt toward the role of carnivore much more than of herbivore.
 Feed meaty foods that break down fairly quickly in the water column.
 A good mixture of marine pellet and marine flake foods ground up in a mortar and pestle will yield terrific results.
 You can also culture phytoplankton in a 2-liter plastic bottle to feed your copepods.
 There are a number of complete phytoplankton culturing kits available online.

-Don't overfeed!
+Don't overfeed them.
 The bugs will consume what they can consume and no more.
 Putting more food in the tank will not make them eat more.
 Test the ammonia in the tank to see if you are feeding too much.
 If your ammonia readings start to spike, perform a water change to lower the level and cut back on the food.
 It may take a bit of experimenting, but you should be able to find the right amount to periodically introduce to the tank.

 Harvesting can usually be done by siphoning the critters into a fine mesh fish net.
 If you are using old filter pads for a growth medium, just remove them from the growth tank and take them out in a bucket of tank water, then pour the water through a net.
-If you are using a crushed coral substrate, siphon the substrate the same as you would your tank bottom, using a fine mesh to catch the Copepods/Amphipods.
+If you are using a crushed coral substrate, siphon the substrate the same as you would your tank bottom, using a fine mesh to catch the copepods/amphipods.

 Introduction Into Aquarium

 Copepods and amphipods most often introduced into closed aquarium systems when live sand and or live rock has been added.
 They will begin to multiply and grow in the tank when the aquarium water temperature is slightly warmer and a food source is available.
 Live copepods are also available online (such as AlgaGen ReefPods), in a bottled form.

-Once you have your Amphipod/Copepod culturing system set up and running and worked the wrinkles out of feeding, maintenance, and harvesting, you will find that the system is an easy, low-cost method to provide a high nutrition food to your difficult to feed tank critters.
+Once you have your amphipod/copepod culturing system set up and running and worked the wrinkles out of feeding, maintenance, and harvesting, you will find that the system is an easy, low-cost method to provide a high nutrition food to your difficult to feed tank critters.